 Georgia has had three state flags since 2001 alone, reflecting controversy over whether and to what degree the state flag should reference the Confederate flag.
 The current flag, which was selected by statewide vote in 2004, is still based on the Confederate flag’s red, white, and blue “stars and bars” but no longer bears a St. Andrew’s–style cross (in the style of the Confederate flag) as it once had.
-This is the literal translation of every state name.

 Hawaii’s official state flag is an amalgamation of the red, white, and blue “Stars and Stripes” of the United States and the British Union Jack.
 However, there is another flag that Hawaiians identify as their own, and that’s the personal flag of King Kamehameha I, with a color scheme of red, yellow, and green that represent different groups within Hawaiian society (royal, landed gentry, and commoners).
-Another Hawaiian gem: America’s only royal palace.

 Idaho’s state flag is blue, with the words “State of Idaho” in gold lettering below the state seal.
 The seal itself is based on a painting by Paul Evans that reflects Idaho’s main industries: mining, agriculture, and forestry.
 It’s no secret that Idaho has some main industries, but these best-kept secrets in every state are more shocking.

 The Illinois State flag might seem simple at first glance in that it’s the Illinois state seal on a white field with the name, “Illinois” underneath.
 The seal shows a bald eagle, with a red banner in its beak proclaiming the state’s motto, “State Sovereignty, National Union.”
 In 1867, then-Secretary of State Sharon Tyndale had wanted to reverse the order of the phrases to show support for the Union during the Reconstruction era but was overruled by the state Senate.
 He did, however, place the word “sovereignty” upside down to make it harder to read.
-Check out which famous foods were invented in your state.

 The state flag of Indiana, the 19th state admitted to the Union, is blue and bears 19 stars, a torch that stands for liberty and enlightenment, and rays that represent Indiana’s far-reaching influence.
 Discover the strangest unsolved mysteries from every state.